Gabriel Pirani: Loan to Cuiabá

 On 13 June 2022, Santos agreed to loan Pirani to fellow top-tier side Cuiabá until the end of the season, with the move being effective on 18 July.
 He scored on his club debut, netting a last-minute equalizer in a 1–1 home draw against Atlético Mineiro three days later, but only featured in nine more matches during the competition, as Dourado narrowly avoided relegation.

 Loan to Fluminense

 After being requested to return to Santos' first team squad by head coach Odair Hellmann in December 2022, Pirani featured rarely, and moved to Fluminense also in the first division on 23 February 2023, on loan until the end of the year.
 In his second game, he scored the winning goal in a 2–1 win over Flamengo, which led his side to the Taça Guanabara title.

 On 15 July 2023, Pirani's loan with Fluminense was cut short, as he was under negotiations with a club from the United States.

 D.C.
 United

 On 27 July 2023, Major League Soccer side D.C.
 United announced the signing of Pirani on loan until the end of the year.
 On 1 January 2024, the club activated his buyout clause, with the player signing a two-year deal.

+San Diego FC

+On 9 July 2026, Pirani was traded to San Diego FC in exchange for up to $1,000,000 in General Allocation Money. $350,000 guaranteed and the remaining $650,000 dependent on performance.